Most hospitals have strict hours for visitors. Should they have the same limitations on sugar?

 She noted that most foods with added sugars have little nutritive value.
 The one exception could be whole-grain bread, where small amounts of sugar need to be used to activate the yeast to make the bread rise.

-Currently, more than one-third of adults in the United States are obese.
+Currently, more than in the United States are obese.
 At least $148 billion a year is spent on obesity-related healthcare.

 Only 5 percent have type 1 diabetes.
 The exact cause of this type is unknown, but it’s thought that an autoimmune condition causes the pancreas to stop functioning.